Arc de Triomphe (Paris): 16 Facts, history and visit guide

 It is believed to have inspired Jackie Kennedy, who had lived in Paris as a student, and had visited as First Lady with the President in 1961.
 She asked for a similar eternal flame to be lit near the tomb of her husband at Arlington National Cemetery in Virginia.

-11. Several armies have marched around the Arc.
+14. Several foreign armies have marched around the Arc de Triomphe.

 Everyone from the German Reich to the Allied forces of WWII have marched down this illustrious avenue that has played such a symbolic role in French history.